groonga/groonga/doc/source/reference/commands/object_list.rst

        The generator expression in :doc:`../grn_expr/script_syntax`.

-       If the column is not a :ref:`generated column<column-create-generated-column>`, this is an empty
+       If the column is not a :ref:`generated-column`, this is an empty string.
-       string.

 .. _object-list-return-value-sources: